 Every node also has an associated URI called its base URI, which is used for resolving attribute values that represent relative URIs into absolute URIs.
-If an element or processing instruction occurs in an external entity, the base URI of that element or processing instruction is the URI of the external entity; otherwise, the base URI is the base URI of the document.
-The base URI of the document node is the URI of the URI of the attribute node or a namespace node is the base URI of the node.
+If an element or processing instruction occurs in an external entity, the base URI of that element or processing instruction is the URI of the external entity;

+Root Node Children Page 11 of 86 otherwise, the base URI is the base URI of the document.
+The base URI of the document node is the URI of the document entity.
+The base URI for a text node, a comment node, an attribute node or a namespace node is the base URI of the parent of the node.